 - Response time analysis: the fast sampling light meter is fast and sensitive enough to measure both black – white / white – black as well as grey-to-grey transition times.

 - Multipoint luminance and colour measurements: multiple regions of interest can be defined to measure the luminance and colour of predefined areas.
 Examples are 5- or 9-point measurements.

 - The luminance and colour of LED panel modules can be adjusted up to single [RGB] pixel level since all colour information of every RGB pixel is measured by the camera.

-Like all Admesy devices the Atlas is designed to be quickly integrated into a production environment because of the robust mechanics, reliable electronics, and production-ready software architecture.
-With the (free) software suite the Atlas can be easily used in the laboratory.
+Like all Admesy devices the Titan is designed to be quickly integrated into a production environment because of the robust mechanics, reliable electronics, and production-ready software architecture.
+With the (free) software suite the Titan can be easily used in the laboratory.